NiceneNerd/BCML/docs/README.md

   * `--priority`: This specifies the load priority of the mod.
 By default, mods start with a priority of 100 and go up by 1 for each installation.
 Higher priority mods will overwrite conflicting changes from lower priority ones.
   * `--nomerge`: By default, BCML will try to merge changes when multiple mods modify the same pack files.
 Sometimes this will break things when mods have completely incompatible changes.
 This option disables pack merging on the current mod.
 Any packs with conflicting changes will either give way to or trump the whole pack depending on load priority.
+  * `--notext`: By default, BCML will try to merge changes in game text files (like dialogue, item descriptions, etc.).
+This can be slow, and if you don't want to use it, this argument disables it.
   * `--shrink`: By default, BCML will ignore files with equal or smaller sizes to what was originally in the RSTB.
 This option forces it to update anyway.
 I can't think of any reason to use this except as a last ditch effort to stop blood moon spam on a heavily modded setup.
   * `--leave`: By default, BCML will delete RSTB entries when the RSTB size of a file cannot be calculated.
 This option leaves them alone. *Be warned: This can cause instability.*